What Makes a Good Endometrium?

-Historically, we have been limited the means of assay endometrial receptivity.
-It is a dynamic organ that needs to be evaluated as such.
+The endometrium is the lining of the uterus that the body prepares monthly in anticipation of a pregnancy.
 Embryo implantation occurs when the endometrial receptivity is precisely well orchestrated.
 When the window of receptivity does not meet optimal implantation timing of the embryo, pregnancy will not occur.
+What makes a good endometrium?

 Endometrial biopsies where a random representation of tissue is taken, has been one of the mainstays of assessment.
 Biopsy results were aimed at looking for pathology (such as inflammation and infection) as well as dating of the tissue to correlate it to what is happening at the level of the ovary.